 And then we reached the top and I sat down and burst into tears.

 Genuinely, doing something like this was HUGE for me.
 I’m plagued by a constant anxiety that I’m going to fall over, and on a place like this, that I’m going to fall off the mountain.
 I’ve done my fair share of hikes, but never anything as vertical as this one.
 In that respect, climbing Cradle Mountain was the scariest physical thing I’ve ever done.
+One of the benefits of hiking is definitely that it can conquer your feels and make you feel physically (and metaphorically!) on top of the world.

 Is the Cradle Mountain Hike Dangerous?